 The Path to Co-Breastfeeding

 After making the decision, we needed to know where to go for guidance.
 Unfortunately, I received the most pushback from doctors, many of whom didn’t even know that inducing lactation was possible.
 I had to see four different doctors before I could find one willing to work with me.
-Being under the care of a doctor was very important because I had never done this before and I knew I would be taking medications.
+Being under the care of a doctor was very important because I had never done this before, and I knew I would be taking medications.
 After exploring several options, we chose the Newman Goldfarb Protocol as our method of induced lactation.

 First, it’s important to note that the Newman Goldfarb Protocol isn’t the only way to induce lactation.
 But after doing extensive research, I found that it seemed to be the most popular and most effective technique.
 It starts by “tricking your body into thinking it’s pregnant” by taking a combination of birth control (active only pills) and increasing your prolactin levels by taking a medication called Domperidone.
-The hormones each have a role preparing your breasts to make milk.
+The hormones each have a role in preparing your breasts to make milk.

 The protocol suggests having at least 22 to 24 weeks in preparation time.
-It’s very important that if you decide to go with the protocol that you start as early as possible for best results.
+It’s imperative that if you decide to go with the protocol that you start as early as possible for best results.
 For the most up to date information, I recommend visiting Dr. Jack Newman’s website and reading his resources for inducing lactation.